ppaschos/snowmass-connect-docs/docs/index.md

     Log     = output.log.$(Cluster)
     should_transfer_files = YES
     WhenToTransferOutput = ON_EXIT
+    request_cpus = 1
+    request_memory = 1 GB
     +ProjectName="snowmass21"
     Queue 1

 Refer to the HTCondor manual for more information on the declared parameters and on customizing your submission scripts: https://htcondor.readthedocs.io/en/stable/users-manual/index.html

-When the script above is submitted, the user would request a remote worker node to run the `run.sh` executable.
-In this case, `run.sh` is a shell script that contains a list of commands that executes your workload on the worker load.
+When the script above is submitted, the user would request a remote worker node with 1 core and 1 GB
+to run the `run.sh` executable.
+In this case, `run.sh` is a shell script that contains a list of commands that executes your workload on the worker node.
 For example:

     #/bin/bash
     ./code_executable <input_file> <output_file>